christiangerbig/christiangerbig/README.md

 My motto: "Learning things, improving (them) and reach the goals".

-I started to learn the fundamentals of Web Development by myself and in the Full Stack Web Development Bootcamp at Ironhack.

-Meanwhile I improved my skills to write Clean Code and learned in several Udemy courses to apply the Redux Toolkit and TypeScript together with React in my projects.

-My skills as a developer include JavaScript (ES6), TypeScript, MongoDB, REST-APIs with Axios, Express, Handlebars, React, Redux, Node.js, HTML5 & CSS3/Sass.

-I’m looking to collaborate on front end (with React or Vue) or full stack (MERN or MEVN) projects and would like to become part of a team where I can apply, develop and share my skills.

-When I'm not developing, I do some coding for retro-projects or I listen to music and explore the deep worlds of music on YouTube to discover new songs and bands.
+When I'm not developing, I do some coding for retro coding projects in Assembler or I listen to music and explore the deep worlds of music on YouTube to discover new songs and bands.

 I already worked on these projects: